nfd/boyfriend-of-zelda/README.md

 Setup: Docker / Dokku / Heroku
 ------------------------------
 The included Dockerfile means you can just `push` this to the Heroku-ish server of your choice.
-I use [Dokku](https://dokku.com/).
-You'll still need to add a user (see above).
+I use [Dokku](https://dokku.com/), so here's what I did using Dokku's command-line interface:

+    dokku enter boyfriend-of-zelda /usr/local/bin/python3 -m flask add-user <username>

+... set the secret key:

+	dokku config:set boyfriend-of-zelda SECRET_KEY=<a large string>

+... and mount permanent storage on /instance (this is optional, but if you don't do it then anything which stops the instance, such as redeployment or a reboot, will erase your data):

+	dokku storage:mount boyfriend-of-zelda /var/lib/dokku/data/storage/boyfriend-of-zelda:/instance

 Usage
 -----